FreeClimbAPI/Java-Messaging-Quickstart/README.md

-# Java SMS Quickstart
+# Java Messaging Quickstart

-This quickstart serves as a guide to get your first SMS application up and running with [FreeClimb](https://docs.freeclimb.com/docs/how-freeclimb-works).
+This quickstart serves as a guide to get your first Messaging application up and running with [FreeClimb](https://docs.freeclimb.com/docs/how-freeclimb-works).

 Specifically, the project will: